 While it doesn't come with an easy to carry case (which would be nice), we put this into a ziplock bag and bring all the pieces with us.
 The package is smaller than a Nalgene bottle.
 As a whole system, it works well for a single person backpacking where water sources are plentiful.

 This filtration system also works well for on-the-go activities like trail running and mountain biking.
-The profile is a little fatter than the narrow and ultralightweight Sawyer Mini, making it harder to fit into small pockets, but it fits easily into the main compartment of any backpack.
+The profile is a little fatter than the narrow, making it harder to fit into small pockets, but it fits easily into the main compartment of any backpack.
 We don't find it very often that we carry our filter in our pockets anyhow.

 Ease of Setup